webik150/RPiPicoMicStand/README.md

 - **Pairing Mode**: When no Wi-Fi credentials are available at startup, or wi-fi connection is unsuccessful, the device creates a Wi-Fi Access Point (AP) and serves as a captive portal to allow users to configure the Wi-Fi settings.
 It is also possible to control the stand in this way in case you need to record in the field without any wifi for whatever reason.
 - **Work Mode**: Once Wi-Fi credentials are saved, the device connects to the saved network and serves a control website on the local network.

+### Updates
+- **2024-11-02**: PCB was tested out to be working so I added files for it along with pics.
+Feel free to have it made, I usually use JLCPCB for that.
+I also added an 8SEG display to the thing last minute, which means there's no connector for it on the PCB, however you can just solder 4 pins to the top of the Pico like in the pic below.

 ## Features
 - Movement on X and Y axes (Forward/Back and Left/Right)
 - Mic rotation on one axis